CaptainNico54/Force-Sensor-System/ForceSensorGraph/README.md

   #define TFT_DC   SDA  // Data Command control pin
   #define TFT_RST  -1  // Reset pin (could connect to Arduino RESET pin)
   ```
-  - Comment out all of the fonts except the first one.
-- Read the comments at the top of the source and include files.
-Edit as necessary for your system/hardware
+- If you want informational messages to the serial monitor, set DEBUG = 1 at the top of main.cpp
 - Build/Upload

 ## Wiring the TFT to the load cell board: